tiefenauer/long-haul/_pages/dl_2_improving_deep_neural_networks.md

 Another very simple method to prevent overfitting is to abort training as soon as we observe the test error increasing again.
 However, this is problematic because we prevent the model from exploring the whole label space.
 It also violates the principle of orthogonalization.

 ## Input normalization
 A very useful technique to speed up the learning process is to normalize the NN's input.
-We can do this in three steps:
+We can do this in two steps:

 * subtract the **mean**:
 $$